jokubas-janusauskas/PALSschool2024-FISH/README.md

 pip install -e .
 cd ../
 ```
-#### This downloads and installs FISHscale and BoneFight packages, both of which you can read more about on https://github.com/linnarsson-lab/)
+#### (this may take a few minutes: it downloads and installs FISHscale and BoneFight packages, both of which you can read more about on https://github.com/linnarsson-lab/)
 ## Launching the notebook
 #### Add the environment to Jupyter with the following command (only needs to be done once):
 ```console